 Space and safety

-The NAECA’s new water heater efficiency standards has led to more insulation on conventional heaters; if you’re replacing a long-standing model, consider that your new unit might require a little more space.
+The NAECA’s new water heater efficiency standards often mean more insulation on conventional heaters.
+If you’re replacing a long-standing model, consider that your new unit might require a little more space.
 When examining the installation area, also consider where any nearby electrical appliance could create a hazard if a leak occurs.
-Finally, if your water heater will use burning fuel like gas, make sure your home has carbon monoxide alarms installed.
+Finally, if your water heater will use burning fuel like gas, make sure your home has carbon monoxide alarms installed and that your system is properly vented.
+Your smell good plumber can ensure your installation is up to local codes.

-The Smell Good Plumbers of Mike Diamond Services are standing by 24/7, 365 days a year, to respond to any plumbing emergency, repair, installation, or maintenance need.
+The Smell Good Plumbers of Mike Diamond Services are standing by 24/7, 365 days a year, to respond to any plumbing emergency, water heater repair, installation, or maintenance need.
 We are professional, licensed, bonded experts serving the greater Los Angeles and Orange County areas, and we’re water conservation experts to boot.
-Schedule service online, or call 1-800-446-6453, today!
+Schedule service online, or call 1-888-912-4834, today!
+Let us help you choose your next water heater.